At long last, Mother empties the mailbag, and the results of MOTHER's 1985 reader survey are in.

 This story really began about a year ago, when MOTHER'S editorial staffers decided that the time had come to go to our real bosses — you, the people who buy and read this publication — in order to find out just how effectively we'd been doing our jobs.
 That decision eventually evolved into a reader survey that was received by every subscriber (it was bound outside the regular cover of MOTHER NO. 87).
 As we reported in last issue's News From Mother column, the completed survey forms were soon coming in hot and heavy, and continued to arrive in these offices over a period of nearly six months.
 In all, approximately 7,000 of you took the time, trouble and expense (for stamps) to fill out and return our questionnaire.

 Now, since there were 18 separate questions on each of those 7,000 survey forms, the task of tabulating the responses turned into quite a piece of work: We broke down the answers to each question to reflect the ages, number of years subscribed, and so forth of the readers responding, and, while we were at it, we passed along the changes of address and article ideas that were often added to the basic questionnaire.
 The job was only completed as we approached deadline for this issue.
 And you can be sure the folks here are going to be spending a lot of time studying the 47-page summary, the bulk of which consists of detailed statistical breakdowns (such as the fact that seven 26- to 35-year-old female respondents thought we gave too much emphasis to alternative energy).
-We'd like to take this opportunity, though, to go over some of the high points
+We'd like to take this opportunity, though, to go over some of the high points of the survey results with you, to share a sampling of the ideas that your fellow readers provided us with and to address a couple of the concerns that surfaced.

 In answer to questions 1, 2 and 3 (which asked what subjects you'd like to see discussed that we're not covering now, which topics are given too much emphasis and which receive too little attention in our magazine), most of you indicated that you like our editorial mix just fine as it is.
 In fact, a good many people had no comments at all on the question asking what you'd like to see less of.
 And when a proportion of our readers did say that some area was overexposed in MOTHER, as often as not, a similar-size group wanted more articles on that same topic.
 A number of you did, for instance, feel that the Plowboy Interviews are too long...but, then again, another hefty share felt that those same interviews represent the most valuable feature in our book!
 One minor but notable exception was tofu: Quite a number of people were tired of hearing about it.
 (More than one simply said, "Tofu — yuck!")
 So OK, we promise to leave that soy food alone for a while...after this issue.